mbastola/machine-learning-in-python/Trees/README.md

+In [this project](https://github.com/mbastola/machine-learning-in-python/tree/master/Trees) we utilize Decision Trees and Random Forest to evaluate ML performances.

 ### Data: Lending data from 2007-2010 (https://www.lendingclub.com/info/download-data.action) to classify and predict whether or not the borrower paid back their loan in full.
 ** Data head **